FreeCAD/FreeCAD/BUILD_OSX.md

 </details>

-FreeCAD will fail to build if creating a build directory within the _src_ directory and running `cmake ..` within the newly created _build_ directory.
-As it currently stands, `cmake` needs run within the _src_ directory or the below error message will more than likely appear durning the build process.
+FreeCAD may fail to build if creating a build directory within the _src_ directory and running `cmake ..` within the newly created _build_ directory.
+As it currently stands, `cmake` needs run within the _src_ directory or the this error message will likely appear during the build process.

 ---